anna099/hegel/observing-nature/1-nature.md

 an 'unthinking consciousness.'
-Hegel does not mean this in a straightforwardly disparaging way; rather, he means that the observer is engaged in a naïve kind of empiricism, which deludes itself into thinking that it relies on observation -- 'tasting, smelling, feeling, hearing, and seeing' -- alone.[^7] The naïvety of this position is that it has forgotten the role that consciousness plays in determining the objects of experience.
+Hegel does not mean this in a straightforwardly disparaging way; rather, he means that the observer is engaged in a naïve kind of empiricism, which deludes itself into thinking that it relies on observation -- 'tasting, smelling, feeling, hearing, and seeing' -- alone.[^7] The naivety of this position is that it has forgotten the role that consciousness plays in determining the objects of experience.
 As Kant wrote in his *Prolegomena*, a 'given intuition must be subsumed under a concept which determines the form of